ion2088/firedust-slack/README.md

 ```

 ### 3. Create an assistant
-Create an AI assistant on Firedust AI and note down the API key.
-You can create an assistant by following the instructions [here](https://firedust.ai/docs/quickstart).
+Create an AI assistant using [firedust](https://github.com/ion2088/firedust) and note down the API key.
+[Example](https://github.com/ion2088/firedust/tree/master/examples).

 ### 4. Create a Slack App
 Create a new Slack app and note down the signing secret and bot token.
-You can create a new app by following the instructions [here](https://api.slack.com/apps?new_app).
+[Example](https://api.slack.com/apps?new_app).

 ### 5. Environment Variables
 Set up the following environment variables: